 - The applicant or the legal representative must be of legal capacity

-- Documents which are required to support the notarization transaction originating from foreign countries should be attested by the relevant government authority of that country and attested by the relevant authorities in the UAE.
+- Documents that are required to support the notarization transaction originating from foreign countries should be attested by the relevant government authority of that country and attested by the relevant authorities in the UAE.

 - Documents to be notarized must not be in contravention with the law or the public order, and must not fall under the notary prohibitions, or under any other local jurisdiction.

-Limitation of private notarization
+Limitation of Private Notarization

 Private Notaries are however restricted from notarizing the following documents some of them are